openrightsgroup/virteu-design-challenge/pages/privacy-notice.md

 This website is hosted on [Netlify](https://www.netlify.com).
 We use [Netlify's form handling](https://www.netlify.com/docs/form-handling) to collect concepts that are submitted to the design challenge

-If you submit a concept using [the form here](https://designchallenge.virteuproject.eu/form.html), the following data will be collected by Netlify and sent to a Google Sheet.
+If you submit a concept using [the form here](https://designchallenge.virteuproject.eu/form.html), the following data will be collected by Netlify and sent to an Airtable spreadsheet.
 It will only be made available to the VIRT-EU project.
 Open Rights Group is the data controller of this information.

 #### Data that we ask for